 So, is Andy Preston a hypocrite?
 It really depends whether he’d do the same if the boot was on the other foot, but unless an equally controversial left-wing performer tries to perform at a Middlesbrough venue, we’ll never know the answer.
 Nevertheless, there are some reasons to be sceptical.
 He got in a row a few months before his election over immigration, claimed by some to be a dog-whistle, and even if it wasn’t, it might, I repeat, might have been a tactic to show he’s not afraid to Say It As It Is (TM).
 (Link to story here – read it and make up your own mind.)
 He also appears to liberally use the word “snowflake”, and downplayed Chubby Brown’s controversy as “not my cup of tea”.
 It would be quite a stretch to claim that he’s a secret supporter of Roy Chubby Brown’s politics, but it’s possible that his real motive was one in the eye for the triggered snowflakes rather than anything to do with freedom of expression.

 The real cause for concern, however, is the fact that it was over one specific act – an area where politicians shouldn’t really be getting involved.
 Some Chubby Brown fans might accuse the programmers at the Town Hall of having a political agenda, and maybe they do, but so does the Mayor – of course he has one, he’s a politician.
 (In fact, that’s another reason I have to be suspicious of him – he’s one of these people who uses the phrase “professional politicians” as a dirty word when he himself is one.)
 I’m not saying politicians should have no input at all in cultural institutions; the government, for example, shapes the priorities of the BBC every time its Royal Charter is up for renewal, and most people seem happy with that.
 But this was very different: it was direct intervention from one politician regarding the inclusion of one controversial act.
-There would be uproar if the Culture Secretary overruled an editorial decision for Live at the Apollo, and I don’t see why this is any better.
+There would be uproar if the Culture Secretary intervened in the line-up for Live at the Apollo, and I don’t see why this is any better.

 The other issue is that decision of this much importance has been taken by one person.
 I admit that this problem isn’t entirely down to the current mayor, it’s also down to the elected mayoral system in place in Middlesbrough.
 This isn’t the right time to discuss the merits of this form of local government, but one of the biggest criticisms is that elected mayors make too many decisions of their own accord and the councillors don’t have enough powers to hold mayors to account.
 Even so, Preston could have brought this matter to the council if he wanted to.
 The only point I’ll make in his defence is that not everybody appreciates how important a decision it is to balance up freedom of speech against public order, so I would forgive Andy Preston for thinking there were more pressing matters to being to the full council.
 But it most definitely should have gone to them.
 Anything that stands to such such a big precedent should be discussed in the open, not left to one person’s judgement with no oversight.